Looking to Connect?

 A Sad and Cautionary Tale of a Grey Kit Fox Rescue

-Please take a moment to review the information on our Find A Critter? web page for more information on rescuing wildlife and on rabies issues.
-Our Links web page can refer you to other websites for additional information.
+Please review the information on our Find a Critter? page for more information on rescuing wildlife and rabies issues.

 Duckling Rescue

 Shasta Wildlife received a call that a mama duck was dangerously leading her babies across the I-5 northbound on ramp off of Cypress Ave.
-We were told traffic was brought to a halt as cars honked their horns and waited for the duck family to cross.
+Traffic was brought to a halt as cars honked their horns and waited for the duck family to cross.
+A volunteer rescuer went to the location and searched the oleanders on the side of the on ramp.

 Happy Ending for Baby Killdeer